osg-htc/docs/docs/security/lcmaps-voms-authentication.md

     | HTCondor-CE                 | `/etc/sysconfig/condor-ce`             | `condor-ce`                     |
     | GridFTP server              | `/etc/sysconfig/globus-gridftp-server` | `globus-gridftp-server`         |

-3. If you are converting an HTCondor-CE host, remove the HTCondor-CE `GRIDMAP` configuration.
+3. If you are converting an HTCondor-CE host, remove the HTCondor-CE `GRIDMAP` configuration (`osg-configure` may have already done this for you).
 Otherwise, skip to the next step.

-    1. Find the location of this configuration using the following command:
+    1. Find the location of this configuration using the following command. :

             :::console
             [root@ce]# condor_ce_config_val -v GRIDMAP

-    2. Delete the line that sets the `GRIDMAP` configuration variable
+    2. If the above command returns `Not defined: GRIDMAP`, skip to step 4.
+Otherwise, delete the line that sets the `GRIDMAP` configuration variable
     3. Reconfigure HTCondor-CE:

             :::console
             [root@ce]# condor_ce_reconfig

-5. Remove edg-mkgridmap and related packages:
+4. Remove edg-mkgridmap and related packages:

         :::console
         [root@ce]# yum erase edg-mkgridmap